-One of the major treatable causes of stroke is stenosis or narrowing of a carotid artery in the neck.
+One of the major treatable causes of stroke is stenosis (narrowing) of a carotid artery in the neck.
 This artery supplies the majority of blood to the anterior part of the brain.
-The stenosis is formed by an atherosclerotic plaque.
-If left untreated, the plaque can fall apart sending debris to occlude smaller arteries in the brain, causing a stroke.
+The stenosis is usually formed by an atherosclerotic plaque.
+If left untreated, the plaque can fall apart sending debris to occlude smaller arteries in the brain causing stroke.
 Since 1960, removing the atherosclerotic plaque by surgical endarterectomy has been the treatment of choice.
-An alternative treatment, the placement of an artificial lining in the carotid artery to open the stenosis, has been under development since We hypothesize that the cardiac cycle pulsations of tumors with new vessels formed by angiogenesis have a greater amplitude than surrounding normal tissues.

-1995.
-The artificial lining device is called a stent.
-A stent is usually made of metal.
-It is placed with a catheter entering the body through the femoral artery in the leg.
+An alternative treatment, the placement of an artificial lining in the carotid to open the stenosis, has been under development since 1955.
+This artificial lining is called a stent.
+It is usually made of metal.
+It is placed by a catheter which is inserted in the artery in the leg, and threaded up though the body to the neck.